Ready for Your Dream Home? Buying a Manufactured Home Pros and Cons

 Contractor Benefits

 Sometimes, it's all too easy to consider only consumer advantages when discussing the pros and cons of mobile homes.
 However, the benefits to the contractor are just as important.
 Trained contractors - including framers, electricians, plumbers, painters and other professionals who work regular shifts in climate-controlled factories - tend to be well-compensated and more satisfied than those who move from site to site, working under - sometimes adverse physical conditions.
-A satisfied employee tends to take great pride in the work, and that pride is evident in the final product.
+A satisfied employee tends to take great pride in the work, which is evident in the final product.

 Options for Customization

 Whether you're dreaming of the perfect first home, or planning your retirement "castle", the options for personalizing a Homes Direct model are almost limitless.
 With a roster of more than 100 plans that buyers can visit at 12 different locations, you'll appreciate the opportunity to make your dreams a reality by selecting special features to truly make your house a special home.
-Modify the exterior style or the roof line so that the finished design will make your heart sing, and then proceed to design a kitchen that appeals to your inner chef, bathrooms that pamper your spirit and built-ins to assure that every aspect of your life at home is pleasant.
-Choose a floor plan that makes sense for the way you want to live, and then pick the colors, materials and extra features that you want.

 Read also: Design Your Own Manufactured Home.
 Customization Options